 Compliance tracking and reporting requirements for MPE Stage 2 are specified in CoC C21 and are summarised in Table 1-1.
-In addition to tracking compliance with the CoC, the Compliance Tracking Program tracks conformance with the Final Compilation of Mitigation Measures (FCMMs) arising from the MPE Stage 2 Response to Submissions.
+In addition to tracking compliance with the CoC, the Compliance Tracking Program (CTP) tracks conformance with the Final Compilation of Mitigation Measures (FCMMs) arising from the MPE Stage 2 Response to Submissions.

-This report represents the third six monthly report required under CoC C21(c)(ii) (as modified by SSD-7628-Mod-3) and the thirteenth compliance report since the commencement of construction, and documents compliance against the relevant construction requirements outlined in the MPE Stage 2 CoCs and FCMMs for the period April 2022 - September 2022.
+This report represents the fourth six-monthly report required under CoC C21(c)(ii) (as modified by SSD-7628-Mod-3) and the 14th compliance report since the commencement of construction.
+This report documents compliance against the relevant construction requirements outlined in the MPE Stage 2 CoC and FCMMs for the period October 2022 - March 2023.